laam-egg/Fireback/README.md

 For more details about the implementation of ECS used in this game, refer to [this file](docs/README-ECS.md).

 ## TODO
- - Render entities as images.
- - Play sound.
  - Load background image (or not).
- - Arrange Components and Systems as separate files instead of placing all of them in main.cpp.
  - Add CMakeLists.txt.
  - Resolve TODO entries in all header and source files.